fluentlabs-xyz/tech-book/src/architecture/execution-environment/account-trie.md

 ### Trie

-For the trie structure, we use SMBT (Sparse Merkle Binary Trie), which is a fork of ZkTrie originally developed and maintained by [Scroll](https://docs.scroll.io/en/technology/sequencer/zktrie/).
+For the trie structure, SMBT (Sparse Merkle Binary Trie) is used, which is a fork of ZkTrie originally developed and maintained by [Scroll](https://docs.scroll.io/en/technology/sequencer/zktrie/).

-Every account operation technically modifies an account trie, but since transactions or nested calls can be reverted, we can't modify the trie until we are fully sure that the operation is non-revertible.
+Every account operation technically modifies an account trie, but since transactions or nested calls can be reverted, the trie cannot be modified until it is fully confirmed that the operation is non-revertible.
 Journals are the easiest way to achieve this.

-Fluent uses a simplified version of journals.
-We use our own wrapper over SMBT that enables journaling for every trie operation.
-Instead of managing all journals inside memory, we mark trie operations with an additional flag.
+Fluent uses a simplified version of journals with its own wrapper over SMBT that enables journaling for every trie operation.
+Instead of managing all journals inside memory, trie operations are marked with an additional flag.
 This flag is used to mark leaves that are not involved in the final state root computation.
-Using this approach, by adding only one additional column to the account trie gadget, we can significantly reduce the number of memory and stack operations, which are much more expensive.
+Using this approach, by adding only one additional column to the account trie gadget, the number of memory and stack operations, which are much more expensive, can be significantly reduced.

 These are all the operations that our trie supports:
 - `checkpoint` - creates a new checkpoint state that is a position inside the journal.
 Once a checkpoint is created, the developer can roll back some changes to this checkpoint state.